Spoon River Valley Cusd 4

 District-Level NCES Analysis

-Spoon River Valley CUSD 4 operates 3 public schools serving 256 students, placing it among the smaller districts in Illinois.
-The school portfolio breaks down into 1 other, 1 high, 1 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 236 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Fulton County County.
+Spoon River Valley Cusd 4 operates 3 public schools serving 256 students, placing it among the smallest districts in Illinois.
+The school portfolio breaks down into 1 combined, 1 high, 1 middle schools, a small enough portfolio that most families will interact with nearly every campus in the district at some point.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Fulton County.

-a 78.7:1 student-counselor ratio that meets the ASCA-recommended benchmark, and 41.2% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+a 78.7:1 student-counselor ratio, that meets the ASCA-recommended benchmark, and 41.2% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 90.3% White, 2.2% Hispanic or Latino, 2.1% African American across the district's schools.
+Its most demographically mixed campus is Spoon River Valley Jr High Sch, with a diversity index of 21.9/100.

-Spoon River Valley Elem School accounts for 56.8% of all Spoon River Valley CUSD 4 student enrollment
+Spoon River Valley Elem School accounts for 52.3% of all Spoon River Valley Cusd 4 student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Spoon River Valley CUSD 4-wide averages can mask substantial variation outside the dominant entity.
-Grade band: other.
+That is an overwhelming concentration, leaving the rest of Spoon River Valley Cusd 4 a distant remainder — means Spoon River Valley Cusd 4-wide averages can mask substantial variation outside the dominant entity.
+Grade band: combined.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data